DePauw University 50th Class Reunion Reflections

 Are you curious about who and what makes up “This is who we are?”
 I am.

 Are you curious why we are an addicted nation?
 Why are we addicted to consumption?
 Why are we addicted to our smartphones and screens?
 Why do we seek pleasure to keep the pain away?
 Are our addictions keeping us from being better versions of ourselves?
-How are we experiencing ourselves and how are others experiencing us?
+How are we experiencing ourselves, and how are others experiencing us?

 Curiosity is the antidote for judgment.
 Curiosity requires listening to understand.